-In the spring, the entire seventh grade travels to Washington County, staying near historic Harpers Ferry.
-Students will camp, cook, and practice civic service while living together and engaging in place-based learning activities designed around, and integrated with, their seventh grade curricula in social studies, language arts, and science.
+In the spring, the seventh grade travels to Washington County, staying near historic Harpers Ferry.
+Students camp, cook, and practice civic service while living together and engaging in place-based learning activities designed around, and integrated with, their seventh grade curricula in social studies, language arts, and science.
 Additionally, they hike Maryland Heights, navigating by map, analyzing military strategy, and exploring the geography of lands upon which the American Civil War unfolded.

 In the fall, the eighth grade retreats on a two-day immersion into the understanding of the fundamental tenets of emotional intelligence.
-This class trip usually takes place in mid-October.
 Through structured workshops involving mini-lectures, film clips, and interactive exercises, students engage with each other to promote self-awareness and constructive interpersonal relationships.
-This overnight event involves a combination of individual work, as well as small and large group activities that will strengthen their connection with classmates and enrich their affective skills.
-Parents attend an evening presentation a week before the trip to hear an overview of the complete schedule and activities offered.
-Middle School faculty chaperone this retreat and teach all curricular material.
+The event involves a combination of individual work as well as small and large group activities that will strengthen students’ connections with classmates and enrich their affective skills.

 SEVENTH GRADE ACTIVIST MONUMENTS